 eye health tech

-At SIGHT in West Hartford, we use the latest in visual field testing technology to more accurately identify vision problems.
+At SIGHT in West Hartford, we use the latest in OCT technology to ensure an accurate diagnosis of potentially sight-stealing eye conditions.